andyjonesdev/float/README.md

 # float

 Welcome to my project, float! float is a loose clone of SoundCloud with a theme of dreamy, psychedelic, or groovy songs that can help you relax.

+This is a solo project that was completed in a 2 week sprint and features:

+- full CRUD (Create, Read, Update, Delete) functionality for Songs and Comments
+- Song playback via a react-h5-audio-player instance
+- User authentication and authorization
+- WTForm validations for supplied form info

 ## Live Site
 https://float-away.herokuapp.com/